Start Here . . .

 About overexcitabilities

-Overexcitabilities – Frequently asked questions, including how many people have OEs, when they were identified and what are the positives and risks associated with having OEs
+Overexcitabilities – Frequently asked questions, including how many people have OEs, when they were identified and what are the positives and risks associated with having OEs.

 The five types of overexcitability